liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 ## Liferay's Logging System

 Liferay uses Log4j extensively to implement logging for nearly every class in the portal.
-If you need to debug something specific while the system is running, you can use the Control Panel to set logging levels by class dynamically.
+If you need to debug something specific while the system is running, you can use the control panel to set logging levels by class dynamically.

-To view the log levels, go to the Control Panel, click *Server Administration* in the Server section, and then click the *Log Levels* tab.
+To view the log levels, go to the control panel, click *Server Administration* in the Server section, and then click the *Log Levels* tab.

 A paginated list of logging categories appears.
 These categories correspond to Liferay classes that have log messages in them.
 By default, all categories are set to display messages only if there is an error that occurs in the class.
-This is why you see ERROR displayed in all of the drop down list boxes on the right side of the portlet.
+This is why you see ERROR displayed in all of the drop-down list boxes on the right side of the portlet.

 Each category is filtered by its place in the class hierarchy.
 For example, if you wanted to see logging for a specific class that is registered in Liferay, you would browse to that specific class and change its log level to something that is more descriptive, such as DEBUG.
 Once you click the *Save* button at the bottom of the list, you'll start seeing DEBUG messages from that class in your application server's log file.